Welcome! This page is undergoing an update BIG, EXCITING NEWS INCOMING SHORTLY

 …Reedbeds and meadow grassland, surround the calm water.
 Rest awhile and admire the lilies & the view over the Slash Pond …an excellent vantage point to watch the birds flying over the water.
 Listen to the house sparrows chattering & willow warblers singing…

-Bring along a small net and enjoy the especially designed pond-dipping deck and then test yourself with the Nature Trail Quiz!
 The area offers a circular route of approximately 1/2 a mile, which is accessible to mobility scooters, wheelchairs & pushchairs.

 LOCATION: The Slash Pond Boardwalk and surrounding habitat can be found using postcode SA62 3JU.